 New Mexico's CoLTS C Medicaid Waiver is a program targeting low income, elderly individuals who might require nursing home care were it not for the services provided under this program.
-This program offers care services and non-care support to enable older adults and individuals with disabilities remain living in their own homes and communities instead of being placed in a nursing home.
+This program offers care services and non-care support to enable older adults and individuals with disabilities remain living in their own homes and / or assisted living communities instead of being placed in a nursing home.
 It also helps nursing home residents to return to their homes if they choose to do so.

 Self-direction of care is available through an associated program called Mi Via.
 Mi Via allows CoLTS C Waiver program participants to choose their own care providers to meet their functional, medical, and social needs.

 The CoLTS C Waiver has eligibility criteria related to the applicant's age, level of impairment and finances.
-Age

 Finances - CoLTS C has the same financial criteria as New Mexico Institutional Medicaid.
-In 2013, the monthly income limit is $2,130.
-Note that this is significantly higher than the limit for Aged, Blind and Disabled (ABD) Medicaid at $710 / month.
-The countable resource limit is $2,000 for both ABD and Institutional Medicaid.
+In 2014, the monthly income limit is $2,163.
+Note that this is significantly higher than the limit for Aged, Blind and Disabled (ABD) Medicaid at approximately $721 / month.
+The countable resource limit is $2,000 for both ABD and Institutional Medicaid / Medicaid Waivers.

 Exceptions to the Financial Limits - there are several exceptions to these limits.
 Married couples with only one of the two partners applying for CoLTS or Medicaid can structure their finances to provide the non-applicant with the majority of income and assets.
 This enables them to continue living independently concurrently lowering the applicant's income and assets to the eligibility limit.
-Non-applicants can have up to $117,240 in assets and $2,931 in monthly income.
-Also worth noting is this exception that one's house and car are not counted towards the asset limit.
+Non-applicant spouses can have up to $117,240 in assets and $2,931 in monthly income.
+Also worth noting is that one's house and car are not counted towards the asset limit.

 Each applicant receives a customized care plan.
 Possible benefits for CoLTS C Waiver participants include the following:

 CoLTS C is available statewide in all counties, but it has a limit on total participation and therefore waiting lists may exist.
 To learn more about the program, check wait list status or apply, one can contact their local Aging & Disability Resource Center (ADRC), call 800-432-2080 or visit the CoLTS website.